bitDecayGames/haxeflixel-template/README.md

   - Various utility libraries
 - Basic state templates
   - Main menu with buttons to load the credits or start the game
+    - Controller, keyboard, or mouse support for menu navigation
   - Credits state with built-in scrolling
 - Preconfigured .gitignore
 - Github build actions